 Online Frauds in BPO sector

-In addition to these schemes of fraud now a new breed of technology frauds is taking birth on Indian shores.
+In addition to these schemes of fraud now a new breed of online frauds is taking birth on Indian shores.
 This breed is termed widely as BPO frauds.
-India have witnessed many frauds and many allegations of frauds in the past few days.
+India have witnessed many online frauds and many allegations of frauds in the past few days.
 In the last issue we have reported about the BPO scam in Msource.

 After that there were two allegations on the Indian BPO units where a UK based English Newspaper – The Sun alleged that a call center employee tried selling the sensitive information about the British citizens to their reporter for small consideration.
-The technology frauds is going to be the hot issue in the days to come and the sphere is going to increase.
-India needs to be prepared to tackle the technology frauds otherwise it will create disasters.
+The online frauds is going to be the hot issue in the days to come and the sphere is going to increase.
+India needs to be prepared to tackle the online frauds otherwise it will create disasters.